GreekHacker21/COS341-Part-A/README.md

 Semester Project

 # Textfile Testing
-The textfiles you wish to test must be placed in the same directory as the Main.jar
+The textfiles you wish to test must be placed in the same directory as the u19141859.jar

 # Running the .jar file
-To use the program, you need to run the command: java -jar Main.jar
+To use the program, you need to run the command: java -jar u19141859.jar

 # Program Usage
 Once you have run the command mentioned above, there will be a prompt for the textfile name.